-Example: For the 2012 tax year, your S corporation had net income of $500,000.
+Example: For the 2018 tax year, your S corporation had net income of $500,000.
 The corporation will file a state tax return, Form 502, for informational purposes.
-The $500,000 in net income will be allocated among the various corporation shareholders and each shareholder will pay tax on his or her portion on his or her individual state tax return; rates will vary depending on a shareholder's total taxable income for the year.
+The $500,000 in net income will be allocated among the various corporation shareholders and each shareholder will pay tax on his or her portion on his or her individual state tax return.
+The rate will depend on a shareholder's total taxable income for the year.

-Example: For the 2012 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $500,000.
+Example: For the 2018 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $500,000.
 The LLC will file a state tax return, Form 502, for informational purposes.
-The $500,000 in net income will be allocated among the various LLC members and each member will pay tax on his or her portion on his or her individual state tax return; rates will vary depending on a member's total taxable income for the year.
+The $500,000 in net income will be allocated among the various LLC members and each member will pay tax on his or her portion on his or her individual state tax return.
+The rate will depend on a member's total taxable income for the year.

-Example: For the 2012 tax year, your partnership had net income of $500,000.
+Example: For the 2018 tax year, your partnership had net income of $500,000.
 The partnership will file a state tax return, Form 502, for informational purposes.
-The $500,000 in net income will be allocated among the various partners and each partner will pay tax on his or her portion on his or her individual state tax return; rates will vary depending on a partner's total taxable income for the year.
+The $500,000 in net income will be allocated among the various partners and each partner will pay tax on his or her portion on his or her individual state tax return.
+The rate will depend on a partner's total taxable income for the year.

 Example: For the latest tax year, your sole proprietorship had net income of $200,000.
-The $200,000 in net income is distributed to you personally, and you'll pay tax on that income on your individual state tax return; your rate will vary depending on your total taxable income for the year.
+The $200,000 in net income is distributed to you personally, and you'll pay tax on that income on your individual state tax return.
+Your rate will depend on your total taxable income for the year.

-For further guidance on Virginia's corporation income tax and informational returns for pass-through entities, check the Department of Taxation website.
+For further guidance on Virginia's corporation income tax and informational returns for pass-through entities, visit the Virginia Department of Taxation.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
 And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).